AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/security/prevent-duplicate-users.md

 ## Create users with unique email addresses

-Beginning with the 2019.4 release, when creating a new user in `Workfront`, you can no longer use an email address that is already being used by another user, even if the email address varies by case.
+Beginning with the 2019.4 release, when creating a new user in Workfront, you can no longer use an email address that is already being used by another user, even if the email address varies by case.
 For example, you cannot create one user with the email address of JohnDoe@example.com if another user has the email address of johndoe@example.com.

 ## Update email addresses of existing users in your Workfront instance

-As the `Workfront administrator`, you must update existing users who have matching email addresses that differ only by case.
+As the Workfront administrator, you must update existing users who have matching email addresses that differ only by case.
 This is required for the future enhancements described in [Enhanced Authentication overview](../../../administration-and-setup/manage-workfront/security/get-started-enhanced-authentication.md).

-To fix duplicate email addresses within a `Workfront` instance:
+To fix duplicate email addresses within a Workfront instance:

 <ol>
  <li value="1">&nbsp;Examine any duplicate users and decide which user is no longer needed.